Pansy Purple 🎨 RGB Color Code: #78184A

 Pale spring bud Pale taupe Pale turquoise Pale violet Pale violet-red Pansy purple Paolo Veronese green Papaya whip Paradise pink Parchment Paris Green

-dollars (also known as a sea cookie or snapper biscuit in New Zealand, or pansy shell in South Africa) are species of flat, burrowing sea urchins belonging
+known as sea cookies or snapper biscuits in New Zealand and Brazil, or pansy shells in South Africa) are species of flat, burrowing sea urchins belonging

 13% 98% Pale purple (Pantone) #FAE6FA 98% 90% 98% 300° 67% 94% 8% 98% Pale spring bud #ECEBBD 93% 92% 74% 59° 55% 83% 20% 93% Pansy purple #78184A 47%